All Episodes

 So there's a reason we included the NVIDIA part in there, and we'll get to that in just a second.

-But gold's up about 58 uh point eight percent, I think is the number I gave you, yeah.
+But gold's up about 58.8%, I think is the number I gave you, yeah, over the last year per ounce.

-Now I just so happened to buy gold right after the election.
+Now, I just so happened to buy gold right after the election.

 But again, it's part of a balanced portfolio.

-It's not like I just put you know every single dollar that I had in gold.
+It's not like I just put, you know, every single dollar that I had in gold.

 And the reason that I bought it was to make sure that I had some balance.